 Applications are due via email to Michael Rasbury at firstname.lastname@example.org on April 1 no later than 5PM.
+Faculty mentors should receive your draft proposal no later than one week before this deadline, so they may read, provide any necessary revisions, and approve before the April 1 due date.
 Awards will be announced by early May.
 Work on these projects should continue from May through the following April.
 The outcomes of these projects will be shared with the public at a presentation in April of the following academic year.
 This year's presentation will occur on April 18, 2021 at 6PM.
-Participants may schedule a presentation using this form (due by March 19, 2021 by 5PM.)
-Click here and here for multi-page pdfs presenting overviews of the process.

 Rising Third and Fourth-Year Awards